markqvist/Reticulum/docs/manual/_sources/understanding.rst.txt

 * | When a node in the network wants to establish verified connectivity with another node, it will randomly generate a new X25519 private/public key pair.
 It then creates a *link request* packet, and broadcast it.
+  |
+  | *It should be noted that the X25519 public/private keypair mentioned above is two separate keypairs:
+    An encryption key pair, used for derivation of a shared symmetric key, and a signing key pair, used for signing and verifying messages on the link.
+They are sent together over the wire, and can be considered as single public key for simplicity in this explanation.*

 * | The *link request* is addressed to the destination hash of the desired destination, and contains the following data: The newly generated X25519 public key *LKi*.
 The contents